sarasartori-cybersec/GRC-IAM-Portfolio/01-Influencer-Identity-Framework/Project-Summary.md

 ## The Vision
 In the modern digital economy, **Identity is the new perimeter.** High-growth creators and digital-first businesses are currently operating with enterprise-level revenue but "startup-level" security.
 This project is a commitment to bridging that gap by applying rigorous **Enterprise GRC and IAM standards** to the agile, automated world of the Creator Economy.

+## Governance Context
+This lab simulates a real-world IAM governance scenario where rapid growth, contractor onboarding, and automation replace formal access reviews.
+This is a common risk pattern in digital-first businesses.

 ## Core Principles

 ### 1. Identity Over Infrastructure